On this page:

 Recycled within process

-This category describes recycled water used in the water treatment process, e.g. mains flushing, back-flushing filters and other consumption due to operations.
+This category describes recycled water used in the water treatment process; for example, for mains flushing, back-flushing filters and other consumption due to operations.

 This value is included in the total volume recycled.
-Often, a volume of water is used within process but not consumed; it is subsequently either used for another purpose or discharged.
-In these cases, this table reports that volume only once, under its final use or discharge category, to avoid double counting.
+Often, a volume of water is used within process but not consumed; and it is subsequently either used for another purpose or discharged.
+In these cases, this table reports that volume only once, under its final use or discharge category, to avoid double-counting.

 Total volume recycled